SWI-PrologTeamLudumDare32/LudumDare48/toolkits/md2xml/EPIC BATTLE DREAM.md

 You wake up.
 You're in a castle.
 In front of you is a staff and a sword.
 What do you do?

-+ [Pick the stuff]
++ [Pick the staff]
-		You pick the stuff.
+		You pick the staff.
 A group of Goblins appears.
 They are rushing towards you with daggers!
-	+ [Stuff Attack!]
+	+ [Staff Attack!]
 			You raise your staff and wave it towards an enemy.
 			With a crisp sound, your staff breaks into two parts under the enemy's parry.
 			At the next second, the Goblins easily captured you.